atlanmod/algae/README.md

 1. Switch to the new Gemoc Runtime Window
 2. `File > Import > General > Existing Projects into Workspace`
-3. Pick `eel/modeling_workbench`
+3. Pick `algae/modeling_workbench`
-4. Open the `blink.arduino` and the `model.eel` models, to make sure that the plugins are properly loaded.
+4. Open the `blink.arduino` and the `model.algae` models, to make sure that the plugins are properly loaded.

 ### Execution

 1. In the Gemoc Runtime, click on the `Energy > Estimation model > Set model`
-2. Select `model.eel`, validate.
+2. Select `model.algae`, validate.
 A `Done` message should appear in the console, confirming that the energy estimation model is properly loaded.
 3. `Run > Run configuration > Executable model with Gemoc Java Engine`
 4. Complete the configuration with the following data:
    1. Model to execute: `blink.arduino`